 You can do the circular hike without climbing to the top of Lion’s Head.

 It’s an easier alternative for those who don’t want to climb over the rocks or ladders all the way to the top.
 It’s a suitable option for hikers with children or dogs.
 The route gives you an opportunity to observe Cape Town and its surroundings, enjoy a nice walk and take some great photos without sweating and panting.
 It’s pretty much the same route as the circular hike the only difference is that you walk around Lion’s Head without going to the top.
 The hike can be walked either way clockwise or counterclockwise.

-Lion’s Head to Signal Hill hike
+It’s possible to hike from Lion’s Head to Signal Hill.

 - Distance – 5,4 km return